A selection of frequently asked questions about the Cranfield Executive DBA programme are answered in this section.

-The Research Proposal online submission details are clearly explained in Admission Requirements and How to Apply.
+The Research Proposal should be submitted together with your application, please refer to the Applying section of our website .
 As this is the first piece of written work a potential lead supervisor will see from you, it is important to demonstrate you have looked carefully into the issue you wish to explore.
 This should be achieved by outlining what you have read, therefore confirming that you have uncovered an interesting gap in the literature.
 You then need to clearly highlight how you aim to investigate this gap.
 This important document is the first stepping-stone to your doctorate and will not only form the foundation at interview, but also for your first presentation, which will be delivered to your lead supervisor and fellow cohort colleagues during the first week.

 4. How can I match my research ideas with School of Management faculty?

 The Executive DBA candidate brings forward their own management research topic allowing for a match of interests to be investigated.
 For more information regarding current research strengths within the School of Management, see our Faculty.
 Also the Cranfield Knowledge Interchange provides another route to information about Faculty expertise.
 Once you have narrowed down your search and found faculty names with whom you would like to discuss your ideas, we can arrange conversations with appropriate academics allowing you to better develop your Research Proposal.
 If you need any help to find a prospective lead supervisor contact the Research Office.